What is enjambment? Here’s a quick and simple definition:

 That all the world will be in love with night

 And pay no worship to the garish sun.

 However, in some poems it may be difficult to tell whether a line is enjambed based only on punctuation.
-Many poets use punctuation in idiosyncratic ways (or not at all), and in those cases, a reader must pay attention to the phrasing of the poem—how the poet uses line breaks and punctuation to push the poem forward or to create pauses.
+Many poets use punctuation in idiosyncratic ways (or not at all).
+More important, punctuation only inconsistently indicates the end of a phrase or sentence.
+In the first line quoted from Romeo and Juliet, for example, the comma at the end of the line divides two parts of a sentence.
+Even though there's a punctuation mark, the first line doesn't make sense without the line that follows it, which makes it enjambed.
+For those reasons, a reader must pay attention to the phrasing of the poem: how the poet uses line breaks and punctuation to push the poem forward or to create pauses.
 Take a look at the following excerpt from a poem by Emily Dickinson, who is known for her unusual use of punctuation.

 Because I could not stop for Death—